 Keep skin hydrated by having cooler showers instead.
 Cold showers and baths help to calm your nerves and rejuvenate skin.
 If you must have a hot shower, keep it short to reduce your skin’s exposure to hot water and minimise the loss of your skin’s natural oils.

 2. Apply a hydrating moisturizer after a shower

 After a shower, our skin is still porous and absorbs skin care products better.
-To rehydrate your skin, apply a hydrating moisturizer or organic body butter within 2 minutes of leaving the bath or shower.
+To rehydrate your skin, apply a hydrating moisturizer or body oil within 2 minutes of leaving the bath or shower.
 Don't forget your face!
-Use nourishing organic facial creams to keep skin hydrated.
+Use Nourishing Face Creams and alcohol free Toners to keep skin hydrated.
 They also help plump up the skin cells on your face and reduce the appearance of wrinkles and fine lines.

 3. Use organic essential oils